 Only a handful of backpackers have completed a Calendar-Year Triple Crown.
 Among them are thru-hiking icons like Heather “Anish” Anderson and Flyin’ Brian Robinson.
 Together, the trails add up to nearly 8,000 miles of hiking, and to cover them in a single year requires trekking through snow and freezing temperatures.
 It’s no wonder only a few elite hikers have been up to the challenge.

 So when our very own intern, Sammy Potter, told us he’d be gunning for a Calendar-Year Triple Crown in 2021, we were amazed.
-If Sammy and his hiking partner accomplish their goal, they’ll be the youngest (at 21 years old) to have completed the feat to date, and the first people to ever do so as a duo.
+If Sammy and his hiking partner accomplish their goal, they’ll be the youngest (at 21 years old) to have completed the feat to date.

 We chatted with Sammy about his motivation and how he’s preparing for a year on the trail.